CS21M013/cs6910_assignment3/Attention_seq2seq/README.md

 matplotlib
 ```
 ### Execution of the code
 1. Run the below mentioned .ipynb code entirely to perform the model training with the best set of hyper-paramaters.
 The cells corresponding to the wandb sweeping need not be run.
+You need to upload the Nirmala.ttf to the google colab before executing the code.
     ```
     cs6910_assignment3_attention.ipynb
     ```